-As with all wines, fortified wines used for cooking, will lose their vibrant flavors more quickly due to exposure from light and heat.
+As with all wines, fortified wines used for cooking will lose their vibrant flavors more quickly due to exposure to light and heat.
 Two of the most popular fortified wines used for cooking are Madeira and Marsala.
 These two wines are most commonly called for in recipes.
 You want to buy these wines as they are and not as “cooking Madeira wine” or “cooking Marsala wine”.

 If you want to learn how to better store wine, check out my very helpful 8 steps to proper long-term wine storage.
 Cheap wine can be aged and this helpful article I wrote breaks down which ones you should age and how to do it best.

 If you want to explore new wines and looking for a great, trustworthy seller of wine online, Wine.com is your solution as the World’s Largest Wine Store.
 They offer hard-to-find and in-demand wine from the best wine regions and wineries across the globe.
 They ship to most U.S. states.
 Click here to see how they can meet and exceed your wine expectations.

 For a complete list of wine products and accessories I really love, check out this page.
 You’ll find my recommendations for wine refrigerators, wine decanters, and wine aerators, along with the best place to buy wine online.
 Click here to see the complete listing.

 In order to choose the best wine for cooking, you must decide what flavors and styles you want to work with.
 You can break these styles into six main categories – dry red and white, dry nutty wines, sweet nutty wines, sweet whites, and sweet reds.